Do you want to understand what email deliverability really is and how you can improve it?

 A bad sender reputation is generated when you have a high unsubscribe rate and if your users frequently mark your emails as spam.

-Maintaining a good email reputation is essential to avoid email deliverability issues.
+Maintaining a good email reputation is essential to avoiding email deliverability issues.

 A common problem with emails generated by WordPress is the lack of authentication.
 By default, WordPress uses the PHPmailer function, which is a very basic method of sending emails without proper authentication.